Ajdev11/Cloudedge-AssetModules/README.md

- tabase for chat application.
-ttps://github.com/Ajdev11/cloudedgeMgt.githe db file to your prefer named db and update the database connection details accordingly.
+ tabasettps://github.com/Ajdev11/cloudedgeMgt.githe db file to your prefer named db and update the database connection details accordingly.
 - Stayour web server, and you're ready to go 🚀

 .
 Typing indicator and message read status